-The project's specific objectives are to: 1.
+The objective of the LIFE BITMAPS project was to establish a pilot plant to demonstrate a new and innovative process for the treatment of effluents from electronics and semiconductor manufacturing.
+The project aimed to contribute to the implementation of the Water Framework Directive by introducing more efficient treatment technologies that will help reduce TMAH pollution at source.
+By recycling wastewater, it will also demonstrate the application in practice of the circular economy priority of water reuse and savings in industrial processes.
+Moreover, in proposing a more efficient, effective and innovative solution for industrial wastewater treatment, the project will contribute to one of the priority areas of the European Innovation Partnership on Water.
+Specifically, the project aimed to: 1.
 Design, construct, and validate a pilot plant for treatment of effluent from electronics and semiconductor manufacturing that contains photoresist/TMAH (PR/TMAH), ammonium fluoride solution, and nitric, acetic and hydrofluoric mixed solutions; 2.
 Demonstrate the use of microorganisms to facilitate TMAH biodegradation; 3.
 Demonstrate the financial viability of the process using a life-cycle costing method; 4.
-Demonstrate more-efficient water management and evaluate the reuse of treated wastewater in the industrial plant; 5.
+Demonstrate more-efficient water management and evaluate the reuse of treated wastewater in the industrial plant; and 5.
 Increase awareness of environmental issues among electronics and semiconductor manufacturers, influencing industrial investments in innovative and safer technologies.